-For example, couples adopting domestically will not have to budget for a visa, unlike couples adopting internationally.
-Likewise, couples adopting domestically may provide living expenses for the expectant mother, such as help with rent or utility payments, an expense that is not typically seen in international adoptions.
+For example, hopeful parents adopting domestically will not have to budget for a visa, unlike those adopting internationally.
+Likewise, parents adopting domestically may provide living expenses for the expectant mother, such as help with rent or utility payments, an expense that is not typically seen in international adoptions.

-Couples adopting internationally should also be prepared to travel to and stay in the country they are adopting from for a period that could range from a few days to several weeks.
+Adoptive parents adopting internationally should also be prepared to travel to and stay in the country they are adopting from for a period that could range from a few days to several weeks.
 Multiple visits may also be necessary.
-Couples contemplating international adoption should carefully research travel requirements for countries they are considering adopting from.
+Those adoptive parents contemplating international adoption should carefully research travel requirements for countries they are considering adopting from.

 The following article further compares the costs of adopting domestically and internationally.

 Or read the following to learn more about how much it costs to adopt a child with American Adoptions.